Understanding the Kia Warning Lights

 - Master warning indicator: Your vehicle is running low on fluids or needs maintenance asap.

 In Need of Kia Service in the Independence Area?

 If a yellow or red Kia warning light has come on, you can contact the Cable Dahmer Kia of Lee's Summit service center to find out more about what it means, or you can schedule an appointment with us to have the issue taken care of by our highly trained techs.
-You can even learn more about the Kia brand history and if Kia makes a truck.
+You can even learn more about the Kia brand history, how to jump start a car, and if Kia makes a truck.

 More on Kia Service and Maintenance